EU's Role & Support

 How does the EU support people and projects in adult learning?

-There are many ways in which the EU supports the adult learning sector in Europe – from commissioning research and sharing good practices to promoting innovations and funding the upskilling of individuals.
+There are many ways in which the EU supports the adult learning sector in Europe – from commissioning research and sharing good practices to promoting innovation and funding the upskilling of adults.

 What is the EU’s role in adult learning?